morbificagent/onenote-mcp/README.md

 User: Find all my notes about machine learning
 AI: (uses searchPages) I found 5 pages with content related to machine learning...

+User: Can you read and summarize my notes on the "Project Requirements" page?
+AI: (uses getPage) Based on your "Project Requirements" page, here's a summary: The project requires Python 3.8+, integration with AWS services, and completion by Q3.
+Key deliverables include a web dashboard, API, and documentation...

+User: Extract all the action items from my "Team Meeting" notes
+AI: (uses getPage) Here are all the action items from your "Team Meeting" notes:
+1. John to complete API documentation by Friday
+2. Sarah to schedule design review meeting
+3. Team to finalize Q3 roadmap by end of month
 ```

 ## Advanced: Direct Script Usage